semlanik/qtprotobuf/README.md

 **Parameters:**

-*TARGET* - name of you target that will be base for generated target name
+*TARGET* - name of you target that generated code archive will be linked to

+*GENERATED_TARGET* - name that will be used for generated archive library target.
+It's usefull when you supposed to have multiple generated targets to be linked to single one.

 *OUT_DIR* - output directory that will contain generated artifacts.
 Usually subfolder in build directory should be used